codefwd/Using-Burp-Suite-to-scan-a-public-testing-site-banking-webserver/README.md

 In the right hand panel you can see
-The messages and have come in and gone out from the web site.
+The messages that have come in and gone out from the web site.
-Below that you can see the browser request and server responses details
+Below, you can see the browser request and server response details